-The Florida Department of Financial Services has recently become aware of a scam in which consumers receive fraudulent checks that are made to appear as if they have been issued by the Department.
-In some cases, checks appear to be signed with a forged signature of Chief Financial Officer Jeff Atwater.
+Consumers have received fraudulent checks that are made to appear as if they have been issued by the Florida Department of Financial Services.
+In some cases, checks appear to be signed with a forged signature of the Chief Financial Officer.
 These fraudulent checks have been received and reported by consumers who were not expecting to receive funds from the Department.

-So far, five checks have been reported to the Department from consumers in Illinois, New York, Pennsylvania and South Carolina.
-Currently, no fraudulent checks have been reported by Floridians.
+Checks have been reported to the Department from consumers in Illinois, New York, Pennsylvania and South Carolina.
 The checks, with varying values between $1900 and $4000, have all been deemed fraudulent by the Department’s Office of Fiscal Integrity, which investigates the misuse of state funds.

 The Department frequently issues checks for a host of reasons, including unclaimed property payments, but the Department will not distribute a check to a consumer without first notifying them.

 Consumers who receive an unexpected check from the Department of Financial Services that seems suspicious should not attempt to cash it but should report it to Department’s Office of Fiscal Integrity by calling (850) 413–5514.